MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-notifications.md

 That is, your administrator has configured the wait time as 90 seconds and set the **Show Timeout** field to **No**.
 Now, when you get a notification, the wait time won't be displayed on the notification.
 However, you've 90 seconds to take action.
 More information: [Manage notification templates and settings](/dynamics365/app-profile-manager/notification-templates)

+> [!Note]
-The desktop notification theme is based on the Windows operating system theme and settings.
+> The desktop notification theme is based on the Windows operating system theme and settings.

 ### Allow your browser to show notifications